 Many shippers hold annual transportation sourcing events during the first or last quarter of the year so they can evaluate their transportation costs and create the new budget for the coming fiscal year.
 Some shippers also believe this is the softest stretch for truckload rates.
 While Q4 to Q1 may historically be the quietest for the spot market, that’s not necessarily true for contract pricing.
 Additionally, carriers have become more aware that shippers expect them to lower rates during this time in order to secure contracts.
 Many are no longer adjusting pricing just to meet this expectation.

-In Q3 of 2017, a strong hurricane season and the true impact of the ELD mandate started to effect bid cycles.
+About three years ago, a strong hurricane season and the true impact of the ELD mandate started to effect bid cycles.
 Monthly and quarterly bid cycles became more popular and seem to have lasted through the events of 2020.
-Now, as we enter 2021, it may be beneficial for your company to consider switching to shorter bid cycles.
+Now, as we enter into 2021, it might be beneficial to consider switching up the bid cycle for your company.
 For example, try bidding quarterly instead of annually, or even monthly instead of quarterly.
-This will allow you to keep a pulse on the market and will help mitigate the drastic seasonal swings in rates, saving your company money year over year.
-And, as a shipper, the more accommodating you can be, the better service and better pricing you’re likely to get.
+As a shipper, the more accommodating you can be, the better service and better pricing you’re likely to get.

 Time to Consider Off-Cycle Bids or Shorter Bid Cycles?